adrahon/vagrant-kvm/README.md

 `vagrant-kvm` uses the box volume as a backing volume so that VM creation is a lot faster.
 In most cases you want to use qcow2.

-OVF boxes conversion as been removed, you should use `vagrant-mutate` instead.
+OVF boxes conversion has been removed, you should use `vagrant-mutate` instead.

 Synced folders are now provided by a QEMU/KVM Virtfs in default.
 You can also use NFS for file share using `type: "nfs"` option.